circleci/circleci-docs/jekyll/_cci2/security.md

 {% endraw %}

 ## Audit Logs
-The Audit Log feature is only available for CircleCI installed on your servers or private cloud.
+Server customers who installed CircleCI on your environments are able to use the audit log feature on UI.
+※ Cloud customer needs to [contact CircleCI support](https://support.circleci.com/hc/en-us/requests/new) to request Audit log, and only an admin user of your organization is able to request this.

 CircleCI logs important events in the system for audit and forensic analysis purposes.
 Audit logs are separarate from system logs that track performance and network metrics.

 Complete Audit logs may be downloaded from the Audit Log page within the Admin section of the application as a CSV file.
 Audit log fields with nested data contain JSON blobs.